-An outbreak of Dengue fever is currently ongoing in the Solomon Islands.
-Dengue fever is a viral disease spread by the bite of an infected Aedes mosquito and can cause significant side effects.
+An outbreak of Dengue fever is currently ongoing in the Solomon Islands, Vanuatu and New Caledonia.
+Dengue fever is a viral disease spread by the bite of an infected Aedes mosquito and can cause significant symptoms.
 Symptoms include high fever, headache, pain behind the eyes, joint pain, muscle and bone pain, rash and mild bleeding (e.g nose bleeds).
 A small proportion of dengue fever cases have a severe disease which can lead to shock or death.

 Overseas travel is exciting, and we wish all New Zealand travellers a safe trip for the Christmas/New Year break.
 Here are some simple steps pre-departure that will help smooth your path:

 SafeTravel provides information and advice to New Zealand nationals living or travelling overseas.

 If you are a foreign national intending to travel or live in New Zealand you can find useful information about New Zealand on the New Zealand Travel website.

 Kiwis heading for the Pacific this summer need to be prepared for the chance of a tropical cyclone disrupting their break.

 The Pacific cyclone season runs from 1 November to 30 April and as many as 10 cyclones could occur in the region over this period.

 Ministry of Foreign Affairs and Trade spokeswoman Lyndal Walker says it is important Kiwis travelling in the Pacific register their details with SafeTravel.